-Coronavirus (COVID-19): How eyes may play a role in its spread
+Coronavirus: How eyes may play a role in the spread of Covid-19

 Our eyes might play an important role in the spread and prevention of the new coronavirus outbreak seen throughout the world.